 This leaves most people in a critical place.
 They’re no longer able to stay at their current location as arrangements have been made to leave the property, but they now lack the significant resources they need to move their belongings from the old place to the new one.

 Now you’re stuck and are almost entirely at the mercy of the next movers you call, thanks to those bad moving companies.
 You’re ready to negotiate whatever rate, just to get the move over with and never think about it again.

 So why do moving companies not show up on the day of the move?
-More often than not, it’s because they found a more lucrative opportunity elsewhere.
-Despite moving companies advertising their massive moving truck fleets, unlimited storage space and large number of staff.
-At the end of the day all resources are limited.
+Why are there so many moving scams in Toronto and across Canada?
+It’s more often than not because they found a more lucrative opportunity elsewhere.
+The worst moving company will advertise their massive moving truck fleets, unlimited storage space and their large number of staff when the truth is, at the end of the day, their resources are limited.